What is the call of the void?

-“These thoughts are sudden, unanticipated, usually brief and entirely out of character,” said Jerimya Fox, a licensed professional counselor and a doctor of behavioral health with Banner Health.
+“These thoughts are sudden, unanticipated, usually brief and entirely out of character,” said Erin Fox, a director of behavioral health managment with Banner Health.

 Intrusive thoughts can make you feel confused, anxious or scared since you might not understand where they come from or why you have them.